pierpaolo-canini/Revit-Mesh-Cleaner/README.md

 Instructions in the script.

-Your PC may block the netDxf dll preventing the script to succesfuly run.
+Your PC may block the netDxf dll preventing the script to successfully  run.
 To Unblock: